Abdoulaye Coulibaly (footballer, born 1988)

 Pape Abdoulaye Coulibaly (born March 2, 1988, in Tassinère) is a Senegalese football player, who currently plays for Feurs US.
 He plays as a goalkeeper.

 Career

 Coulibaly started his career with Elite Foot de Dakar and joined in 2006 to AS Saint-Étienne, signing a professional contract 30 June 2011 in 2007.

 International

-Coulibaly is a member of the Senegal national football team, he is third keeper in movement with Cheick N'Diaye.
+Coulibaly is a member of the Senegal national football team, he is third keeper in movement with Cheikh N'Diaye.